Exabyte-io/documentation/docs/entities-general/actions/set-default.md

-# Default Entities

-Some Entities, such as [Materials](/materials/overview.md) and [Workflows](/workflows/overview.md) have a "default" item in their respective collection.
-The default material, for example, is used to pre-initiate the [job](/jobs-designer/overview.md) and [workflow](/workflow-designer/general-overview.md) designer interfaces.
-For example, the workflow templating context may adjust depending on the material, and users can tune the adjustments by changing the default material.
-Similarly, users can set the most frequently used workflow as default in order to avoid changing it during the job creation.

-The user can recognize the entity as being the default entity for future operations by the check-mark assigned to it under the "Default" column of the [Explorer](../ui/explorer.md) interface.

 # Changing Default Entity

 In order to change the default item, use `Set default` option <i class="zmdi zmdi-star-outline zmdi-hc-border"></i> in the [actions drop-down menu](/entities-general/ui/explorer.md#actions-dropdown).